mommermi/callhorizons/README.rst

   pip install callhorizons

-For other ways, see the documentation.
+For other ways, see the `documentation`_.

 Documentation
 -------------

-The CALLHORIZONS documentation is available at https://github.com/mommermi/callhorizons/doc/_build/html/readme.html
+The CALLHORIZONS documentation is available at http://mommermi.github.io/callhorizons/readme.html

 Examples